 The Self-portrait is a container of human feelings, a visual vocabulary of our inner complexity.
 This work is composed of small canvases on which articles of the artist's clothing are stretched.
 Limited color pallate and texture are the central element of the work, which serve to emphasize our layered individuality.
 The installation is variable in dimension.

-The Chairs series focuses on chairs that become representative of the human body.
-Through a slicing of the chairs with screens the works become a commentary on our fragile and fragmented human condition.
-In the works, the chairs support the screens, while the screens cut the chairs into separate planes and distort their form.
-The screens create the visual effect of a loss of gravity and elevate the sense of displacement that is present in the works.
+The Chairs series focuses on representing our fragile and fragmented human condition.
+Through a slicing of the chairs with Frasnel lenses, the work become a commentary on impeded human movement and functionality.
+The screens cut the chairs into separate planes and distort their form, while their shapes are merging a visual effect of a loss of gravity and elevated sense of displacement is created.

-These series of works employ everyday materials and Fresnel lenses (recovered from discarded TV sets).
-Objects are enclosed between the transparent planes, creating the illusion of depth and the lost of gravity.
+TV is a compilation of works that employ everyday materials and Fresnel lenses recovered from discarded TV sets.
+Objects are enclosed in the thin space between two transparent planes and all together suspended in space, creating strong illusion of depth and loss of gravity.